alferov/generator-angular-gulp-browserify/README.md

 ## Overview

-A full project description you can find in [official boilerplate readme](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate/blob/master/README.md).
+The complete project guide can be found in the [official boilerplate readme](https://github.com/jakemmarsh/angularjs-gulp-browserify-boilerplate/blob/master/README.md).

 ### Packages